IB in Tallinn English College

 Information about the IB curriculum in Estonian can be found on the webpage of the Estonian Ministry of Education: http://www.hm.ee/index.php?0511938 (Information about the IB curriculum is also available in English from: http://www.ibo.org/general/what.cfm

-Young people who successfully complete the 10th form programme of TEC can apply to continue their studies according to the IB curriculum.
-Additional information can be found in TEC secondary school admission procedure.
+Young people who successfully complete the Form 10 programme of TEC can apply to continue their studies according to the IB DP curriculum.
+Additional information can be found in TEC Secondary School Admission procedure.

 GroupSubject

-Group 2: Second languageEnglish A2, French B, Russian B, German B
+Group 2: Language acquisition French B, Russian B, German B

 The IB DP curriculum ends with international exams in all subjects.
 Good exam results enable young people to study in both Estonian and foreign universities.
 For admission to Estonian universities IB graduates do not have to take Estonian National Exams.